ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 If immediate action needs to be taken, you can configure [Restricted access control (RAC)](./restricted-access-control.md) and restrict access to a specified group (currently in preview).
 You can also use the ['Change history' report](./change-history-report.md) to identify recent changes to site properties that could lead to oversharing.

 You can also request the site owner review the permissions before taking necessary actions via [the Site access review feature](site-access-review.md) that is available within the Data access governance reports.

+## Auto-run Data access Governance reports

+As a SharePoint admin, with this 'Auto-run' feature, you can now schedule Data access Governance reports to automatically run periodically instead having to remember to manually run every time.
+Few salient points are mentioned below:

+1. Auto-run is currently available only from UI.
+Hence this supports reports present in the DAG landing page only.
+1. Auto-run runs ALL available reports in a module at the same time.
+For example: You can schedule to run ALL sharing link reports at once.
+You can't schedule a single report with a different frequency.
+Similar is the case with all Everyone except external user reports and all sensitivity label reports.
+1. You can still go ahead and manually run a report any time.
+But the limitations with respect to time between multiple runs is still valid.
+For eg: You can run any sharing link report only once a day.
+If Auto-run has already triggered the report once, you can't run it again manually within the 24 hour time period and vice-versa.
+1. Reports are run every 28 days from the day of enablement.
+There is no configuration yet.
+1. Reports are automatically run for the period of 6 months from the day of enablement.
+If you want the reports to continue running automatically, you need to re-enable after 6 months.
+1. Once a report is run automatically, all SharePoint admins are notified via an email with the final status.

+"TBD - include image of Auto-run DAG reports"